 Under the Affordable Care Act (ACA), a fund for a new nonprofit corporation to assist in clinical effectiveness research was created.
 To aid in the financial support for this endeavor, certain health insurance carriers and health plan sponsors are required to pay fees based on the average number of lives covered by welfare benefits plans.
 These fees are referred to as either Patient-Centered Outcome Research Institute (PCORI) or Clinical Effectiveness Research (CER) fees.

-The applicable fee is currently $2 for plan years ending on or after October 1, 2013 and before October 1, 2014.
-For plan years ending on or after October 1, 2014 and before October 1, 2015, the fee is $2.08.
+The applicable fee was $2.08 for plan years ending on or after October 1, 2014 and before October 1, 2015.
+For plan years ending on or after October 1, 2015 and before October 1, 2016, the fee is $2.17.
 Indexed each year, the fee amount is determined by the value of national health expenditures.
-It phases out and will not apply to plan years ending after September 30, 2019.
+The fee phases out and will not apply to plan years ending after September 30, 2019.

 See our previous Compliance Alert for information regarding methods for calculating the fee.